 Literature graduate, theatre goer and book lover, Shehrazade is the office authority on Shakespeare.
 She loves travelling, and is usually the person who drags everyone to inspect old ruins while on holiday.

 Shehrazade grew up in Pakistan and moved to the UK to study English Literature at University College London.
 She subsequently completed a Masters in Shakespeare Studies at King’s College London.
 Her jobs prior to joining Society include working as a Content Researcher for Blippar, a visual discovery app, and as an editor for the online newspaper Urban Times.
 She has also tutored GCSE English on the side.
-Shehrazade currently works on a variety of senior level appointments, with a particular emphasis on those that cross traditional sector boundaries or have a significant international dimension.
+Shehrazade leads the research for our Development and Fundraising practice, with a particular emphasis on appointments that cross traditional sector boundaries or have a significant international dimension